Deke Arndt, NOAA

 Teaching Tips | Science | Pedagogy |

-- This short video provides great support for discussion of the new reports about recent extreme weather events in the US Plains states.
+- This short video provides great support for discussion of extreme weather events in the US Plains states.

 - It could be used by teachers in the Midwest to explain how drought and excessive rainfall relate to global temperature increases.